SciML/DiffEqDocs.jl/docs/src/features/output_specification.md

 Note that `timeseries_steps=1` is required for dense output to work correctly.
 If we change this value to `timeseries_steps=n`, then every `n`th step will be saved.
 Note that it will always have the first and final steps.
-We can turn off the saving of intermediate steps completely via the keyword `save_timeseries=false`.
+We can turn off the saving of intermediate steps completely via the keyword `save_everystep=false`.
 This can be used to minimize the memory usage.